image

 Open Dialogue Course – University-based PG Cert Qualification

-APOD, in cooperation with London South Bank University, has launched the first Open Dialogue course accredited at an English-speaking University at Post-Graduate Certificate level.
+APOD, in cooperation with City, University of London, has launched the first Open Dialogue course accredited at an English-speaking University at Post-Graduate Certificate level.
 Entitled ‘Peer-supported Open Dialogue, Social Network and Relationship Skills’, the course consists of four five-day residential modules, and the first year of this training commenced in January 2017.
-Instructions for the application process for 2024 will be posted here shortly.
+Instructions for the application process for 2025 will be posted here shortly.
 For more information, see the syllabus below or contact Mark Hopfenbeck: mark.hopfenbeck@ntnu.no

 Post-graduate Certificate in Peer-supported Open Dialogue, Social Network and Relationship Skills (POD)